XertroV/tm-editor-plus-plus/README.md

 - intercept undo or things that might crash with references to selected block
 - bettor 'cursor' editor-plugin as titleless window
 - (todo: fill list out more)
+- cloning light sphere gives cannot save map error but it saves the item okay

 research:
 - convert normal block to free block?